SoK: A Stratified Approach to Blockchain Decentralization: Consensus

-The following are examples of systems with representative participation.
-Each employs their own consensus protocol and defines a different number of participants per epoch using an on-chain process:\footnote{Sources: \href{https://hub.cosmos.network/main/validators/overview.html}{hub.cosmos.network}, \href{https://wiki.polkadot.network/docs/learn-staking}{wiki.polkadot.network}, \href{https://developers.eos.io/welcome/latest/protocol-guides/consensus\_protocol}{developers.eos.io}, \href{https://docs.harmony.one/home/network/validators/definitions/slots-bidding-and-election}{docs.harmony.one}, \href{https://near.org/validators}{near.org} [August $2022$]} \begin{inparaenum}[i)] \item Cosmos: 175; \item Polkadot: 297; \item EOS: 21; \item Harmony: 800; \item NEAR: 100. \end{inparaenum} In all these systems, well-known exchanges are among the top elected validators.\footnote{For example, Binance is a validator in all mentioned systems. [\href{https://cosmoscan.net/cosmos/validators-stats}{Cosmos}, \href{https://polkadot.subscan.io}{Polkadot}, \href{https://eosauthority.com/producers\_rank}{EOS}, \href{https://staking.harmony.one/validators/mainnet}{Harmony}, \href{https://www.stakingrewards.com/earn/near-protocol}{NEAR}; August $2022$]} Interestingly, the stake controlled by the elected validators is mostly delegated, instead of self-owned.
+Some systems use a committee-based approach, as opposed to Bitcoin's open participation model.
+Here, at each time there exists a known designated party which proposes a block and a committee of participants that vote for it.
+The following are examples of such systems, where each employs their own consensus protocol and defines a different number of participants per epoch using an on-chain process:\footnote{Sources: \href{https://hub.cosmos.network/main/validators/overview.html}{hub.cosmos.network}, \href{https://wiki.polkadot.network/docs/learn-staking}{wiki.polkadot.network}, \href{https://developers.eos.io/welcome/latest/protocol-guides/consensus\_protocol}{developers.eos.io}, \href{https://docs.harmony.one/home/network/validators/definitions/slots-bidding-and-election}{docs.harmony.one}, \href{https://near.org/validators}{near.org} [August $2022$]} \begin{inparaenum}[i)] \item Cosmos: 175; \item Polkadot: 297; \item EOS: 21; \item Harmony: 800; \item NEAR: 100. \end{inparaenum} In all these systems, well-known exchanges are among the top elected validators.\footnote{For example, Binance is a validator in all mentioned systems. [\href{https://cosmoscan.net/cosmos/validators-stats}{Cosmos}, \href{https://polkadot.subscan.io}{Polkadot}, \href{https://eosauthority.com/producers\_rank}{EOS}, \href{https://staking.harmony.one/validators/mainnet}{Harmony}, \href{https://www.stakingrewards.com/earn/near-protocol}{NEAR}; August $2022$]} Interestingly, the stake controlled by the elected validators is mostly delegated, instead of self-owned.
 Also, organizations often control multiple validators, so the number of real actors is often even smaller than the nominal number of participants (nevertheless some systems, e.g., Polkadot, go to greater lengths to ensure the representative participation satisfies desirable properties such as proportionality, cf. \cite{DBLP:conf/aft/CevallosS21}).
 Consequently, identifying the participation distribution among \emph{real-world users} and the refreshment rate of the elected committee across multiple epochs is an interesting research question.
 Similarly for investigating all the desiderata of representative participation from a social choice perspective.